robinvanderlee/positive-selection/Supplementary_data_and_material/README.md

 If you found this resource useful, please consider citing the paper.

-## Original coding and proteins sequences used in our analyses.
+## Original coding and proteins sequences used in our analyses
 - Protein-coding DNA sequences<br/>
 `cds_sequences_11170_genes.tar.gz`<br/>
 (11,170 files, 9 sequences per file, 1 per primate)